Dan-Burns/ChACRA/README.md

 The output will report on any chacra (principal component) that passes a significance test.
 The energy-dependent response patterns (pc projections) can be seen with the chacra_modes.png plot.

 ![chacras](https://github.com/Dan-Burns/ChACRA/assets/58605062/00a98056-bd79-4a3f-95ec-656688838301)

-*Projections of the contact frequency principal components (chacras).
+*Figure 1.
+Projections of the contact frequency principal components (chacras).
 You can see how the red mode (pc1) captures a melting trend of decreasing probability with increasing temperature.*

 Drop your pdb file and the .pml file into PyMol to see the most sensitive contacts on the structure.
 They will be colored according to the response pattern they exhibit.

 ![IGPS_chacras](https://github.com/Dan-Burns/ChACRA/assets/58605062/a8eb2448-26e5-48e6-a421-6b4cc798ac33)

-*The most sensitive interactions on the chacras of the allosterically activated enzyme IGPS.
+*Figure 2.
+The most sensitive interactions on the chacras of the allosterically activated enzyme IGPS.
 The fifth chacra (orange) captures the allosterically coupled active site and effector binding site.
 The second chacra (blue) captures interactions critical for activity.*

 Further, the example structure is a homotrimer and the contact data can be averaged to make the results more statistically robust and easier to visualize.
 An interactive analysis notebook is available in examples/example_notebook.ipynb that demonstrates this.